Solomon equations for qubit and two-level systems: Insights into non-Poissonian quantum jumps: Proof of the transformation in eq_coord_transf_rate_eq

 \section{Proof of the transformation in \eref{eq_coord_transf_rate_eq}}

 For more TLSs it is expedient to express the rate equation $\mathcal{L}_\text{D}$ with the help of spin creation and annihilation operators.
 These operators obey the anticommutation relations

-for the same TLS, while for different TLSs $i \neq j$ they commute with each other:
+for the same element, while for different elements $j \neq i$ they commute with each other:

-Using these operators, the non-hermitian rate equation $\mathcal{L}_\text{D}$ can now be expressed for an arbitrary number of TLSs.
-For brevity, we will focus on the scenario that the TLSs are not interacting with each other.
+Using these operators, the non-Hermitian rate equation $\mathcal{L}_\text{D}$ can now be expressed for an arbitrary number of TLSs.
+For brevity, we will focus on the scenario in which the TLSs are not interacting with each other.
 We have

-where we use the index $i = 0$ for the qubit and $i > 0$ to denote the TLSs.
-The covariant vectors $\bra{v_j}$ such that $p_j = \bra{v_j} \rho_\text{D}$ as well as $1 = \bra{1} \rho_\text{D}$ can be created via
+where we use the index $j = 0$ for the qubit and $j > 0$ to denote the TLSs.
+The covariant vectors $\bra{v_i}$ such that $p_i = \bra{v_i} \rho_\text{D}$ as well as $1 = \bra{1} \rho_\text{D}$ can be created via

 The next step is to show that these vectors are mapped onto each other when they are applied to the rate equation in \eref{eq_rate_creation_annihilation} from the left.
-The first sum simply results in $\bra{v_j}\mathcal{L}_\text{D} = - \Gamma_\downarrow^j \bra{v_j} + \cdots$.
-In a similar way, the second sum vanishes for $i \neq j$.
-However, for $i = j$ the simplification is more intricate.
+The first sum simply results in $\bra{v_i}\mathcal{L}_\text{D} = - \Gamma_\downarrow^i \bra{v_i} + \cdots$.
+In a similar way, the second sum vanishes for $j \neq i$.
+However, for $j = i$ the simplification is more intricate.
 Here, we can show